 What is the FA Vase in English football?

-Well, the defending champions are Warrington Rylands, who play in a 1,345-seat stadium and were also just promoted from the North West Counties League Premier Division.
+Well, the defending champion is Ascot United, who play in a 1,150-seat stadium and were also just promoted to the Isthmian League South Central Division.
 So one thing the FA Vase is not is glamorous.

 There are many leagues and cups in English football, from fully professional like the Premier League, Football League and League Cup to the “everybody gets to play” FA Cup.
 The FA Vase is the least of these, the competition farthest down the Football Association’s pyramid of leagues.
 But for the clubs in it, it is certainly the biggest thing they can win, and their very best chance to get to Wembley.

 In the old days, there was a clear distinction between professional and amateur clubs, at least officially.
 But in the early 1970s, the FA acknowledged that even many “amateur” players were, in fact, paid something to play, and the distinction was abandoned.

 To that point, “amateur” clubs had played in the FA Amateur Cup, but that was scrapped in 1974, to be replaced by the FA Vase.
 Eligibility has changed over the years, but these days it is reserved for teams in “steps” 5 and 6 of the National League System — also known as tiers 9 and 10 of the overall pyramid.

 The FA Vase is a tournament that consists of a total of nine rounds: two qualifying, followed by six “proper” rounds, then semifinals and a Final, the last of which is played at Wembley Stadium.

 There are various ways a team can be exempt from the qualifying rounds, but for the 2023-24 FA Vase, 406 clubs will start out in the qualifying round the weekend of August 26.
 Winning clubs in this round get £525, which is about $727 US.
 We would love to know what some of them do with that money!